 The key difference among these action types is the way action duration is calculated and the list of available metrics.

 A load action is defined as an actual page loading in your browser.
-If you type a URL in your browser and press Enter, a load action occurs.
+If you type a URL in your browser and use Enter, a load action occurs.
 During this action type, many resources are loaded, including images, HTML, and CSS.

 Load action duration